danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/2_-_Chapter_2__Enhanced_Intelligence_—_Processing_and_Understanding_More (1).md

 "Yes, we need to hire a financial advisor and possibly a cat wrangler!"
 Quinn said, shaking her head with a laugh, embracing the absurdity.

-After the dust settled, the caffeine buzz buzzing and laughter in the air, Violetta felt the productivity seeping back into the day.
+After the dust settled, the caffeine buzz buzzing and laughter in the air, Miranda felt the productivity seeping back into the day.
 She had gained insightful meeting minutes and a chaotic yet humorous experience, clearly highlighting how AI tools could reshape meeting recall, even during those moments of feline-led chaos.

 In the end, the meeting minutes were automated, but not without a hint of spontaneity that only Mr. Whiskers could bring.
 Looking around the room, she chuckled, "Who knew a cat could cause a budget discussion to go haywire?"